Open-CMSIS-Pack/Zephyr-Alif/README.md

 2. Initialize and update the Zephyr workspace, if none exists:
    - Use the menu command **Terminal - Run Tasks** and execute:
       - "Setup Zephyr-Alif workspace"
-   - Now the required Zephyr and Alif modules are downloaded from the repos and the workspace is initialized and updated locally under the *./Alif_E7_Zephyr/Zephyr-Workspace* folder.
+   - Now the required Zephyr and Alif modules can be found under the *./Alif_E7_Zephyr/Zephyr-Workspace* folder.
 3. To use the west tools for projects located in different folders:
    - Set ```ZEPHYR_BASE``` to ```C:/.../Zephyr-Workspace/zephyr```, and restart the VS Code.
 5. In CMSIS View, press the `Select Active Solution from workspace` button to select the example you want.